Why is project delivery more important than ever?

 The most common project delivery phases are:

-This works straightforwardly.
-To move past a phase gate, such as the planning phase, you must have done the things required in the phase (usually, it’s a checklist).
+It is pretty straightforward.
+To move past a phase gate, such as the planning phase, you must have completed the required tasks (usually a checklist).
 If you haven’t completed these, you must go back, finish, and resubmit to move forward.

 Once a project is approved to pass, it moves forward to the next phase.
 This approval process gives you time to decide whether the project should be put on hold or add additional resources to help it deliver sooner.